Distribution-valued heavy-traffic limits for the $G/\mathit{GI}/\infty$ queue: Introduction

 \section{Introduction}

-Limit theorems for infinite-server queues in heavy-traffic have a rich history starting with the seminal paper by Iglehart \cite{Ig65} on the $M/M/\infty$ queue.
-This work initiated a line of research aiming to extend Iglehart's results to additional classes of service time distributions.
-Whitt \cite{WhittInfinite} studies the $GI/PH/\infty$ queue, having phase-type service-time distributions, and Glynn and Whitt \cite{GlynnWhitt} consider the $GI/GI/\infty$ queue with service times taking values in a finite set.
-Furthermore, in \cite{Borovkov}, \cite{KrPu97} and \cite{PuhalskiiReed08}, the $G/GI/\infty$ queue is studied with general service time distributions. \cite{PTW} gives a survey of these results.
+Limit theorems for the infinite-server queue in heavy-traffic have a rich history starting with the seminal work of Iglehart \cite{Ig65} on the $M/M/\infty$ queue.
+This work then inspired a line of research aimed at extending the results of \cite{Ig65} to additional classes of service time distributions.
+Whitt \cite{WhittInfinite} studies the $\mathit{GI}/\mathit{PH}/\infty$ queue, having phase-type service-time distributions, and Glynn and Whitt \cite{GlynnWhitt} consider the $\mathit{GI}/\mathit{GI}/\infty$ queue with service times taking values in a finite set.
+In \cite{Borovkov}, \cite{KrPu97} and \cite{PuhalskiiReed08}, the $G/\mathit{GI}/\infty$ queue is studied with general service time distributions.
+Pang et al. \cite{PTW} gives a survey of these results.